MinMao-Hub/PasteEasy/README.md

 3. Preference: Delete all records.

 #### About Search
-1. You can check the autofocus search box option on the settings page
+1. You can click any number and letter key on the keyboard to start the search.
 2. Accurate search for text and title
 3. Accurate search according to type [text, picture, file, etc.]
 4. Accurate search according to the name of the pasted source app